mgaitan/waliki/docs/boxes.rst

     {% endblock %}

 You can `see this example <http://waliki.pythonanywhere.com/boxes-example/>` live in the demo site.
-Note that the demo site apply an :ref:`ACL rule <acl>` to limit the edition of the any block under the *namespace* ``boxes``  to authenticated users.
+Note that the demo site apply an :ref:`ACL rule <acl_>` to limit the edition of the any block under the *namespace* ``boxes``  to authenticated users.

-`Login http://waliki.pythonanywhere.com/accounts/login/?next=/boxes-example/"<to edit the boxes!
+`Login <http://waliki.pythonanywhere.com/accounts/login/?next=/boxes-example/>`_ to edit the boxes!

-.. tip:: As you can see, the last box is all yours,
+.. tip:: As you can see in the code of the template, the last box is all yours,
-         because it will render "boxes/footer/<your_username>"
+         because it will render "boxes/footer/<your_username>" :)